StuntsPT/BP2017/classes/exercices/ex1.md

 1. Take a look at the data using any spreadsheet software.

-## 1. Data loading, descriptive statistics and plots
+## 1. Data loading, basic statistics and plots

 1. What do these datasets represent?
 Describe them briefly.